ulixee/hero/agent/docs/Page.md

 - text `string`.
 Text characters to type.

-### addNewDocumentScript(script, isolateFromWebpage): Promise<{ identifier:string }>
+### addNewDocumentScript(script, isolateFromWebpage, callbacks): Promise<{ identifier:string }>

 Add a new script to run on all new Frames created from this Page, as well as before any new Navigations are completed on the main [Frame](./Frame.md).
 Returns an identifier that can be uninstalled by passing to `page.removeDocumentScript`.
-These scripts also have a `callback(name: string, payload: string)` injected, which they can use to send data to nodejs, see `addPageCallback` for how to listen to this callback.
+These scripts optionally can have a `callbackFn` that can be provided.
+The first parameter will be the returned identifier.

 #### **Arguments**:

 - script `string`.
 The script to run
 - isolateFromWebpage `boolean`.
 Should this script run in the same Javascript memory as the main webpage, or should it be isolated.
 NOTE: to manipulate the default DOM objects and methods, you must set this flag to `false`.
 Defaults to `true`.
+- callbacks `object`.
+Optional callback function details
+  - \<key\> `string`.
+The name of the callback function
+  - \<value\> `(identifier: string, frameId: string) => void` Optional callback to trigger when this Page Binding is triggered.
+Will also emit the event `page-callback-triggered`.

 ### removeDocumentScript(scriptId): Promise<void>

 Uninstall a newDocumentScript.
 NOTE: this will not un-do anything ran on the current Page + Frames.

-#### **Arguments**:

-### addPageCallback(name, onCallbackFn): Promise<RegisteredEventListener>

-All scripts added by addNewDocumentScript have a callback function injected in them.
-This "function" can be called from in-Page javascript back to Node.js.
-By calling addPageCallback with the same name as used in the page script you can subscribe to these callbacks and run onCallbackFn.

-#### **Arguments**:

-- name `string`.
-The name used when running `callback(name, payload)` from within a page script.
-- onCallbackFn `(payload: string, frameId: string) => void` A callback to trigger when this Page Binding is triggered.

 ### setJavaScriptEnabled(enabled): Promise<void>